scipy-latinamerica/scipyla2018-web/docs/es/financial-terms.es.md

 Optimal is, of course, an ambiguous property.

 SciPyLA is a meeting place for Scientists and Python developers from all around the globe.
-Therefore, the process is particularly designed to benefit people that we believe make PyCon better, particularly speakers and tutorial presenters, as well as notable open source contributors.
+Therefore, the process is particularly designed to benefit people that we believe make SciPyLA better, particularly speakers and tutorial presenters, as well as notable open source contributors.

 Additionally, the process attempts to promote a more diverse conference.
 While encouraging diversity is a broad effort, we're happy to say that the financial aid program has been a important factor in our results so far.

 Finally, the process tries to help people with relatively lower incomes, be it because of their location (lower income countries) or their profession (such as students, or the unemployed).

 In short, we use the financial aid budget to help individuals who would otherwise not be able to attend the conference.

 The financial aid program is about the community nurturing itself by making itself more accessible at SciPyLA.
 It is true to the spirit of SciPyLA, by helping to make the information and interactions available to everyone.

-## Timeline

-    2017 October 19: Financial aid application opens.
-    2018 February 15: Financial aid application close on 23:59:59 on Feb 15th AoE
-    2018 March 2: Financial aid grants awarded.
-    2018 March 16: deadline to respond to accept / decline financial aid

 ## Disbursement

-Disbursement of funds will be onsite during the conference in USD.
-You can choose between receiving a physical check on-site, or a Paypal transfer.
+Disbursement of funds will be onsite during the conference in BRL.
+You can choose between bank transfer or a Paypal transfer.

 No funds will be disbursed prior to the event.
 Only those that have filed their disbursements (with receipts) will be reimbursed.